zetareticoli/fi/_work/design-system-italia/index.md

 This meant producing migration guides and Figma starter kits targeting designers with no design system experience, running community labs to surface adoption blockers before they stalled implementations, and working with the web agencies actually building the sites to make Bootstrap Italia the path of least resistance rather than an additional compliance burden.

-## Community labs
+## Conducting Workshops

-Community Labs were a series of workshops designed to help public administration teams adopt the design system.
+CommunityLab were a series of workshops designed to help public administration teams adopt the design system.
 They were a chance to learn about the design system, get hands-on with the components, and get feedback on their implementations.

 <iframe
   src="https://www.youtube.com/embed/QyzK93Huhy8"